 The State Pension isn't guaranteed to stay the same from now until you're ready to claim it.
 What's offered now might not be offered by the time you reach retirement age.
 The State Pension amount, or the age you can start claiming, could be adjusted at any time.

 Anyone can fall victim to a pension scam.
-If you’ve been caught out, it’s nothing to be embarrassed about.
-It’s very important that you seek help to put a stop to future pension fraud and try to get your money back.
+If you've been caught out with a mis-sold pension, it's nothing to be embarrassed about.
+It's very important that you seek help to put a stop to future pension fraud and try to get your money back.

 Recognising pension scams can help you protect your pension pots.
 There are some signs that you might be dealing with a fraudster: